secures92/CycloneHost/README.md

 CycloneHost
 ===========

-Hostsoftware for Cyclone PCB Factory for GRBL and Marlin
+Hostsoftware for Cyclone PCB Factory which supports GRBL and Marlin

 Status
 ---